Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Bounding

 We see that $\mathcal{I}_0$ satisfies the upper bound

 for $c>0$ a small constant.
 This can be further upper bounded by

 with $B>0$ an absolute large constant.
 Then this can be substituted into equation (\ref{bad_prob_bound}), where we now see that

 which is summable in $\ell$, which then by the first Borel--Cantelli lemma, shows that the event $\mathcal{R}_{\ell}$ almost surely holds for sufficiently small $\epsilon$.
 All that is now left is to prove that each of the previously defined events are also summable in $\ell$, so only occur finitely often.
-This is the second part which needs improvement to achieve a sharper upper bound.
-The events involving the integrals are generally quite accurate, but when put together and having to sum over $\ell$, we can't quite get the overall control would like in order for the application of Proposition \ref{Caich_AH_in} to show summability of the good event we will define later.
-The author is unsure of how one could improve this without introducing another set of even sparser test points.
-This is also where we note that with a more judicious choice of parameters, one could likely prove that for any $\epsilon>0$ and fixed $\delta >0$ that almost surely